 Take a look at any Help Wanted section.
 It could be in your local newspaper or on a website like Craigslist.
 Chances are high that you’ll see a ton of jobs available in the category of healthcare.
 The demand is high, and supply can’t always keep up.
 Some states are doing their best to add new medical schools to meet the need, since it’s hard to have an adequate supply of doctors if there aren’t enough places to train those doctors.
 Nursing is another really hot field.
 If you get a degree in nursing, the chances are very good that you’ll be able to find a well-paying job as soon as you graduate.
+The same is true for advanced practice nurses like APRN and Certified Registered Nurse Anesthetists (CRNA)s, where this job board can give you an idea of the demand and salary ranges.
 So we know the medical field is growing fast, with no signs of slowing down.
 But something that isn’t talked about quite as much is the why: what makes healthcare such a popular job field right now?

 To answer that question, look to the Baby Boomer generation.
 They’re aging fast, and they need good medical care.
 A 75-year-old person is usually going to have more complex medical needs than a 25-year-old person.
 As we age, our body becomes less reliable and more prone to breaking down.
 Think of the human body as a car.
 When you’re young and fresh off the assembly line, you’re less likely to stall out on the side of the road.
 But as the car ages, it needs more repairs.